255 Revealing 2022 Small Business Website Statistics

-Even as the COVID-19 pandemic is declining, many small businesses continue to suffer.
+Even as the COVID-19 pandemic declines, many small businesses continue to suffer.
 From October 2020 to October 2021, one in five businesses shut down.
 While mandates and restrictions are ending across the US, consumer behavior has changed.
-Especially mobile consumers prefer to shop online, leading to an increase in m-commerce.
+Mobile consumers especially prefer to shop online, leading to an increase in m-commerce.

 Small business owners are advancing digital transformations, and customers are top of mind.
 One-third said serving more customers is the primary goal for new tech investments.

-Technology is going to be front and center for small business owners in 2022, according to 78% of survey respondents who said technology would be a top investment.
-Success in the next ten years will be driven by your ability to use and leverage the digital and cloud technologies in use today, and your willingness to stay on top of whatever technologies your customers are using.
+Technology will be front and center for small business owners in 2022, according to 78% of survey respondents who said the technology would be a top investment.
+Success in the next ten years will be driven by your ability to use and leverage the digital and cloud technologies today and your willingness to stay on top of whatever technologies your customers are using.

 Yes, You Need a Small Business Website!

 71% of small businesses had websites in 2021.
 Of the total global retail sales in 2022, 21% is expected to come from online purchases.
-Up to 95% of sales are expected to be conducted via e-commerce by 2040.
+Up to 95% of sales will be conducted via e-commerce by 2040.

-Plus, even if a business doesn’t sell online products, websites can still aid in sales and discovery.
-In fact, one of the biggest benefits of having a website is local discovery, as 85% of consumers use the internet to discover and find local businesses.
+Plus, websites can still aid sales and discovery even if a business doesn’t sell online products.
+One of the biggest benefits of having a website is local discovery, as 85% of consumers use the internet to discover and find local businesses.

 Yet our 2022 small business website statistics indicate that many small businesses still do not have the robust online presence or digital marketing strategy they need to attract and engage their online audience.